chipbuster/p2-raytracer/README.md

 ![](matrix.png)

-All the images in the left-most column have 1 light shadow samples, all the images in the right-most column have 20 light shadow samples, all the images in the bottom-most row have 1 path tracing sample, and all the images in the top-most row have 50 path tracing samples.
+All the images in the left-most column have 1 shader sample, all the images in the right-most column have 20 shader samples, all the images in the bottom-most row have 1 soft shadow sample, and all the images in the top-most row have 50 soft shadow samples.

 ## (Non)GUI